mbrochh/nodebox-ansible/README.md

 # Progress

+Please note: I'm still chugging along all those videos.
+I have not attempted a complete run against a 100% newly installed Ubuntu Server 22.04, yet.
+I will do that at the very end, but I *think* that it should all work.

 Currently at this point in the videos: https://youtu.be/9dcXXz1CHV8?list=PLCRbH-IWlcW2A_kpx2XwAMgT0rcZEZ2Cg&t=6

 * installed Bitcoin Core
 * installed Tor
 * installed Fulcrum
+* installed mempool.space

 # Prerequisites